Aperture-Electronic/MNISTCNTK/README.md

 A MNIST test program written by CNTK with CNN

 ## Current best score
-Now the lastest model rans a best score, it list as follow.
+Now the lastest model rans a best score, it is list as follow.
 ### Lastest Model
 * Update the convolution activation function from ReLU to LakeyReLU.